lrybak/addon-repository-edge/owserver/README.md

 `https://github.com/lrybak/addon-repository-edge`
 1. Find the "owserver (1-Wire)" add-on and click the "INSTALL" button.
 1. Configure the add-on and click on "START".
 With default configuration addon starts with fake (mocked) devices.
 1. Add to Home Assistant through the Integrations.
-Go to Integrations, Add Integration, Choose 1-Wire, Connection type: OWServer, Host: 9e0ef242-owserver, Port 4304 (default).
+Go to Integrations, Add Integration, Choose 1-Wire
+    - Connection type: `OWServer`,
+    - Host: `provide add-on's hostname (from add-on details page)`
+    - Port: `4304` _(default)_.
 1. That's it.
 On the integrations page wou will find 1-Wire integration with discovered devices.

 ### Configuration